softwareklinic/Sitespeed.io-Web-Interface/README.md

 ## PRE-REQUISITE - Setting up Sitespeed.io Using DOCKER

+You will need sitespeed.io installed on your local or QA or PROD environment to test this implementation.
+For now, let us install it on your local machine.

 * Visit https://hub.docker.com/r/sitespeedio/sitespeed.io/
 * docker pull sitespeedio/sitespeed.io:6.4.1 (using the TAG)
 * OR just docker pull sitespeedio/sitespeed.io (for latest version)

 #### SAMPLE - Docker run for Sitespeed.io

-* docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io http://www.sitespeed.io/ -b chrome --speedIndex --video
+* **docker run --shm-size=1g --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io http://www.sitespeed.io/ -b chrome --speedIndex --video**

 ## INSTALL NGINX with PHP enabled

 We will install Nginx on Mac, setup the sitespeed.io, and configure sitespeed.io.php to test this implementation.

-$ brew install nginx (use homebrew to install nginx on Mac)
+$ **brew install nginx** (use homebrew to install nginx on Mac)